VLE Learning Analytics

 Only teaching staff, designated administrative staff, and designated technical support staff can access some of this data inside the VLE.

 All of this data is held securely inside the VLE database.
 Some grades, once finalised, may be transferred into student systems (such as EUCLID) and thus into the student transcript: this is managed locally by schools.

 In addition to the ways in which the VLE’s tools call on this data for core functionality, you can access a variety of reports and tools to gain an overview of student activity within your course, to analyse the effectiveness of specific modules or tools, and alert you to items in need of attention.
 This may include an alert if an individual student has not accessed the course, or a specified part of the course, for some time.

 You may also extract some activity data on individual students in order to discuss that data with that student, including identifying potential support needs.

 Some anonymised and aggregated data, such as the class average score for a test, may be made available to all students on the course.

 You may not extract the data from the VLE and hold it elsewhere in a potentially insecure area.

 You may not extract the data and use it for purposes other than direct student support or course development.
 For example, any research which you may wish to do on patterns of activity as reflected in the student data for your course, would be regarded as a separate research project and would require the necessary ethics committee approval, including a statement on data management and planning, as with any other research involving personal data.

 We have developed a "Course and Student Performance" self-enrol course for staff which illustrates the many built-in tools and reports for extracting and analysing data about content and student activity.
-This includes the Learn "Data for Students" tool developed for Learn.

 Learning Anaytics Community Exchange (LACE) EU project